AppliedMinds/serial/README.md

 ### Event: `'close'`

-Emitted when a connection is closed, either expectedly or unexpectedly
+Emitted when a connection is closed, either expected or unexpectedly

 ### Event: `'connect'`